hyperledger/fabric-rfcs/README.md

 Some accepted RFCs represent vital changes that need to be implemented right away.
 Other accepted RFCs can represent changes that can wait until a developer feels like doing the work.
-Every accepted RFC has an associated issue tracking its implementation in the [Fabric JIRA issue tracker](https://jira.hyperledger.org/projects/FAB/issues).
+Every accepted RFC has an associated issue tracking its implementation in the [Fabric issues](https://github.com/hyperledger/fabric/issues).

 The author of an RFC is not obligated to implement it.
 Of course, the RFC author, as any other developer, is welcome to post an implementation for review after the RFC has been accepted.
-Use JIRA for this.
+Use GitHub issues for this.

 ## License